ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

 An example Excel spreadsheet for pooling and manipulating results from different conditions in this manner can be found in the Section 1A folder of this repository.

+25. Copy the negative-corrected background-subtracted columns for per-nucleus RFP and YFP intensities into a new spreadsheet for each condition, named with the condition name and saved as a CSV file.
+This is used for downstream analysis in R (see Section 2).
+An example CSV file for one condition can be found in the Section 1A folder of this repository: [a link]([Section 1A - CellProfiler method for per-nucleus and background fluorescence intensity measurement/Example CSV file for single condition background subtracted per-nucleus fluorescence intensities for thresholding.csv](https://github.com/ajdavies73/H2B_FUCCI2a-Cell-Segmentation-and-Cell-Cycle-Analysis/blob/f3bc95ba07a28ca99af2c67f1a60d218f29ca0a3/Section%201A%20-%20CellProfiler%20method%20for%20per-nucleus%20and%20background%20fluorescence%20intensity%20measurement/Example%20CSV%20file%20for%20single%20condition%20background%20subtracted%20per-nucleus%20fluorescence%20intensities%20for%20thresholding.csv))

 ### Example CSV file for single condition background subtracted per-nucleus fluorescence intensities for thresholding

 ### R script to merge images into a single folder